llfuller/super-smash-bros_SPC_May_9/README.md

 # Super Smash Bros

-CMSC 137 project made in Python and developed by:
+Modified version (for Hackathon) of the project based on the CMSC 137 project made in Python and developed by:
 * Carlos Miguel Canonizado
 * Francheska Marie Pelaez Semilla
 * Shane Carla Serrano